What's so great about sourdough bread?

 - 5 to 6 cups organic spelt flour, preferably fresh ground, but allowed to cool to room temperature

-- more whole spelt flour and pure water for feeding the starter
+- more whole spelt flour and pure water, for feeding the starter

 Transfer dough to a well-oiled large bowl.
 Rotate dough around so it gets coated on all sides, top and bottom, with the oil in the bowl.
 Cover bowl with a damp towel or plastic wrap.
 Place in the fridge for 12 hours or overnight, until doubled in size.
-Or place in a warm location in your home (no more than 80 degrees) for five to six hours, until doubled in size.
+Or place in a warm location in your home (no more than 80 degrees) for 5 to 6 hours, until doubled in size.

 Put pans in a warm place draft-free place to rise, such as near (but not on) the burner that vents the oven’s heat.
 The rising time here is up to you.
 I let my loaves double in size and it takes about an hour or two, depending on room temperature.

-Preheat the oven to 350 degrees.
+Preheat the oven to 350 degrees Fahrenheit.
 Transfer the pans to the preheated oven.
 Bake for 45 to 60 minutes, until the tops are nicely browned and the loaves sound hollow when tapped.
 Turn loaves out onto cooling racks.
 Brush with oil or butter, or cover with a towel to keep crust soft.